Learning Disability Today

 First concern for employees

-In a statement to parliament, Minister for Disabled People, Esther McVey (pictured), said: “Our first concern must be Remploy employees… all employees affected [by this announcement] will be supported by the £8 million tailored package of support to help them move into mainstream work.”
+In a statement to parliament, Minister for Disabled People, Esther McVey, said: “Our first concern must be Remploy employees… all employees affected [by this announcement] will be supported by the £8 million tailored package of support to help them move into mainstream work.”

-McVey added that some of the Remploy sites that have already closed have been re-opened as social enterprises or new businesses and have re-employed former Remploy workers.
+McVey added that some Remploy sites that have already closed have been reopened as social enterprises or new businesses and have re-employed former Remploy workers.

-Of those former Remploy employees with disabilities who have already been made redundant, currently 1,103 are working with personal case workers to find another job, while 328 are on Work Choice undertaking training and other activities aimed at moving them closer to employment.
+Of those former Remploy employees with disabilities who have already been made redundant, currently 1,103 are working with personal case workers to find another job, while 328 are on Work Choice undertaking training and other activities to move them closer to employment.
 Meanwhile, 400 are in work, McVey added.

 ‘Cruel and callous decision’

 However, trade union Unite has hit out against the “cruel and callous” decision.
 Unite regional officer Kevin Hepworth said: “This cruel announcement continues the unrelenting attacks on disabled workers.
-This latest statement is dressed up by promises and funding that no one can realistically access.
+No one dresses up this latest statement can realistically access promises and funding.

-“It is totally the wrong time to close these factories – the better option would be to create community hubs helping the unemployed disabled and other disadvantaged unemployed people.
+“It is the wrong time to close these factories – the better option would be to create community hubs helping the unemployed, disabled, and other disadvantaged people.

 “The government has turned its back on the disabled in Scotland by closing the last five Remploy sites there.

-“Yet again, this coalition lives up to its reputation for callousness and cruelty to some of the most vulnerable people who want to make a contribution to society by working.
+“Yet again, this coalition lives up to its reputation for callousness and cruelty to some of the most vulnerable people who want to contribute to society by working.

 author avatar